shahd1995913/Reading-note/Ethics.md

 - [x]  In addition to a safe social environment, human well-being requires a safe natural environment.
 ### 1.2 Avoid harm.
 - [x]  "harm" means negative consequences, especially when those consequences are significant and unjust.
-- [x]  Examples of harm include unjustified physical or mental injury, unjustified destruction or disclosure of information.
+- [x]  The  harm include unjustified physical or mental injury, unjustified destruction or disclosure of information.
 - [x]  Well-intended actions, including those that accomplish assigned duties, may lead to harm.
 - [x] When that harm is unintended, those responsible are obliged to undo or mitigate the harm as much as possible.
 - [x]  Avoiding harm begins with careful consideration of potential impacts on all those affected by decisions.